UV-1999/uv-1999.github.io/notes/logic.md

 Inferences are also called conclusions and they are formed by arguments.
 An argument is a collection of premises that have some conclusion.

-Argument: if given some premises then they imply some conclusion.
+Argument: Given premises **imply** some conclusion.

 ## Implications (The “if-then” statements)
 Consider this “If dogs are mammals, then I am human”.
 Both sub-statements are true.
 Dogs are mammals and I am a human.
 But clearly something is off about the compound statement.
 There is no causal relevance.
 The truth value of the antecedent does not imply the truth value of the consequent.

-True implies true - valid implication
+1. True implies true: Valid and sound implication
-False implies false - valid implication
+2. False implies false: Valid implication
-Trues does not imply false - if it would that is an invalid implication But false can imply true as well - how?
+3. True does not imply false: If it would that is an invalid implication
+4. False can imply true as well: How?

 Consider the sentence "if a given number is smaller than 10 then it is also smaller than 100".
 This is clearly a true statement.
 Therefore, if we specialise the statement by replacing the words 'any number' by a number, we should still consider it to be true.
 So let's look at some of these specialised cases.